Shrewsbury and Birmingham Railway: Stour Valley line

 The Shrewsbury and Birmingham Railway needed the Stour Valley line to be opened, to give them access to Birmingham.
 It was evidently physically completed, but the LNWR now adopted underhand tactics to delay opening that would permit the S&BR trains to run on the line.
 The escalation of this culminated in the S&BR deciding to run a train on 1 December 1851, despite the LNWR prevarication.
-The LNWR put physical obstructions on the lie to prevent the train running; a large number of men on both the S&BR and LNWR sides were present, but the planned run was frustrated.
+The LNWR put physical obstructions on the line to prevent the train running; a large number of men on both the S&BR and LNWR sides were present, but the planned run was frustrated.

 The matter dragged on, with alleged unsafe factors on the line being used to delay opening, in some cases assisted by the Board of Trade inspector.
 At length the line opened on 1 July 1852.
 The LNWR was still able to prevent the S&BR trains running, by failing to agree operating rules at Wolverhampton and Birmingham stations, and numerous other artificial difficulties.
 Eventually on 4 February 1854 S&BR Trains started to run on the Stour Valley Line to Birmingham.